gather-data/gather-public/content/docs/setting-up.md

 On the left side navigation bar, head over to "All Views".
 Find the View you want to edit or delete and click the "..." to access the drop down menu.

 ### Configuring Views
 From "All Views", click into the selected View from the list.
-Once you're in the View you want to change, click "Configure" on the top right.
+Once you're in the View you want to configure, click "Configure" button in the top right corner.

 A modal will pop up: